cfjedimaster/fireflyapi/articles/intro_to_ff_node/article.0.md

 import { finished } from 'stream/promises';
 ```

-Next, define a simple function that given a URL and filepath, will stream the data to the filesystem (this portion is only required in Node):
+Next, define a simple function that given a URL and filepath, will stream the data to the filesystem:

 ```js
 async function downloadFile(url, filePath) {